 *Due to the COVID-19 pandemic, my internship program is suspended indefinitely.
 Please contact Gavin Wolf (Gavin.Wolf@mail.house.gov) with any questions.*

-In the Washington, DC office, internships run throughout the fall, spring or summer semesters for college students.
+In the Washington office, internships run throughout the fall, spring or summer semesters for college students.
 Students gain invaluable work experience and exposure to the legislative process.
 The hours are flexible to accommodate students' course schedules, but generally run 9:00 A.M. to 6:00 P.M. when Congress is in session, and 9:00 A.M. to 5:00 P.M. when not in session.
 In Washington, DC, interns' responsibilities will vary.
 They will be asked to research legislation for the Member and legislative staff, answer phones, attend hearings and briefings, and answer constituent letters on various issues before the House.

 Additionally, the Washington DC internship program offers limited scholarships for participants.
 For more information, please click here.